brannondorsey/twilio-cleverbot/README.md

 	http://yourdomain:yourport

-If if is you should get the following response:
+If it is you should get the following response:
 <p style="font-family: 'Times New Roman', Times, serif; font-size: 18px">Twilio-cleverbot is running!
 Text +15692878254 to chat with <a href="http://cleverbot.com"">Cleverbot</a>.</p>